AllenInstitute/vis/site/src/content/docs/getting-started/authenticating.md

 ---
-title: Authenticating with GitHub Packages
+title: GitHub Packages Authentication
 description: A page describing how to authenticate with GitHub Packages.
+sidebar:
+    order: 1
 ---

-TODO: Needs review, hasn't been updated since we open-sourced the repository.
+All our packages are hosted on the Allen Institute's GitHub Packages registry.
+To use them, you will need to authenticate with GitHub Packages, which requires a GitHub account.

 ## Setting Up Your Personal Access Token (PAT)

-Before you can publish a package, you'll need to get your Personal Access Token (PAT) configured to have access.
+Before you can install a package you'll need to get your Personal Access Token (PAT) configured to have access.

-1. Create a new personal access token (PAT) with the proper scope (`read:packages` if you're consuming `vis` libraries and `write:packages` if you're working on the repository code itself).
+1. Create a new personal access token (PAT) with the `read:packages` proper scope (`read:packages` if you're consuming `vis` libraries and `write:packages` if you're working on the repository code itself).
 You can create a new PAT by going to your GitHub settings, selecting "Developer settings" and then "Personal access tokens".

 2. Make sure to copy the token to a safe place, as you won't be able to see it again.